equelin/vsphere-ha-deepdive/virtual_san_and_virtual_volumes_specifics.md

 Besides these different types of objects, when vSphere HA is enabled there also is a volume used by vSphere HA and this volume will contain all the metadata which is normally stored under "/vmfs/volumes/{Datastore-ID}/.vSphere-HA/{Fault-Domain-ID}/" on regular VMFS.
 For each Fault Domain a seperate folder will be created in this VVol.

-Another thing that changes is the "power-off" file.
-The power-off file is traditionally stored in the
+Another thing that changes is the location of the "power-off" file.
+The power-off file is traditionally stored in the the FDM folder.
+In order to ensure that a host can write to a given power-off file for a specific VM the file is now located in the "VM Config" VVol.

-There is one change we will need to make for both vVol and vSAN VMs with regard to isolation power-off files.
-The power-off files that the fdm creates to communicate that it has powered off a VM during an isokation response, currently reside in the .vSphere-HA directory in the root of traditional datastores.
-As we want this information to be more tightly bound to a VM in a vVol (and also vSAN) environment, we would like these files to be moved from the .vSphere-HA directory to the config vVol that represents the VM itself.
-This ensures that if an FDM can access the VM, it can access the power-off file associated with it.
-As it is necessary for both vVol and vSAN, the decision was made to just use this scheme for all datastore types, even VMFS and NFS.

 **BEING WORKED ON - EARLY DRAFT**